Strut Mounts

 When to Replace Strut Mounts

-Because Strut mounts are a normal wear and tear item, it is always recommended to replace your mounts when you change struts, every 50,000 miles.
+Because Strut mounts are a normal wear and tear item, it is always recommended to replace your them when you change struts, every 50,000 miles.
 Replacing the mounts requires removing the strut and spring from the vehicle, so replacing one while leaving the other can lead to hundreds of dollars in extra labor costs if you replace just the struts and then replace the mounts a month later.

 A worn strut mount or bearing can affect your vehicle's alignment and steering.
 Since a vehicle alignment is required after replacing a strut or mount, replacing a worn mount is necessary for ensuring that the vehicle stays aligned.

-Many vehicles have serviceable strut mount bushings, spring insulators or other small strut components.
+Many vehicles have serviceable bushings, spring insulators or other small strut components.
 In most cases, replacing these items is optional but recommended while replacing struts, both because of the previously mentioned fact that replacement will cost quite a bit extra down the line and because replacing items like insulators and bushings can greatly reduce NVH (noise, vibration and harshness) in your vehicle, which will make the vehicle much more pleasant to drive.

 A breakdown of the different components in a strut

-Fully assembled strut assemblies including springs and mounts:
+Fully assembled strut assemblies: